The most probable reason why your dog is throwing up in the morning is a symptom of something called bilious vomiting syndrome.

 - Provide a small amount of the snacks immediately prior to bed time and the same again immediately upon waking up

-As always, if your dog is being sick it's always worth getting a professional opinion from your vet who can conduct a number of tests to insure nothing more serious is going on.
+As always, if your dog is being sick it's always worth getting a professional opinion from a vet in the nearest animal hospital who can conduct a number of tests to insure nothing more serious is going on.
 If your dog doesn't stop vomiting in the mornings, your vet can recommend certain medications that can help with the condition.